rails/rails/guides/source/action_controller_advanced_topics.md

 Log Filtering
 -------------

 Rails keeps a log file for each environment in the `log` folder.
-These are extremely useful when debugging what's actually going on in your application, but in a live application you may not want every bit of information to be stored in the log file.
+These are extremely useful when debugging what's actually going on in your application, but in a production application you may not want every bit of information to be stored in the log file.

 ### Parameters Filtering

 You can filter out sensitive request parameters from your log files by appending them to [`config.filter_parameters`][] in the application configuration.
-These parameters will be marked [FILTERED] in the log.
+These parameters will be marked `[FILTERED]` in the log.

 ```ruby
 config.filter_parameters << :password